lizagne/ftbll-tm-rndmsr/README.md

 I think I would have liked to have properly completed the 1st advanced feature, which was to have support for n-a-side, where a list of any length can be split into two teams.
 The app can do this from between 4 and n amount of team players, but I felt that I got there by luck rather than choice.

+Although I'm generally pleased with the overall look and simple functionality of the app, I would like to continue refactoring the code, not using a for loop in the